 On June 27, 2017, the Credit Union entered into a subordinated debt agreement with Desjardins.
-This subordinated debt has an original term to maturity of 10 years and matures in June 26, 2027 with a right to repay after 5 years at the Credit Union's option.
-The subordinated debt qualifies as Tier 2 secondary capital for regulatory capital purposes and has an interest rate of 7.15%.
+This subordinated debt has an original term to maturity of 10 years and matures in June 26, 2027 with a right to repay after five years at the Credit Union's option.
+The subordinated debt qualifies as Tier 2 secondary capital for regulatory capital purposes.
+The interest rate is reset each quarter and is based on current cost of funds plus a fixed 4.85% spread.
+As at December 31, 2019, the total interest rate was 6.89% (2018 - 7.15%).